 This wonderfully mindful exercise can be as long or as short as you like and is great way to slow the mind down and reconnect with your breath and body.

-This exercise comes from the book ‘Mindfulness and the Art of Drawing’ by Wendy Ann Greenhalgh
+This exercise comes from the book ‘Mindfulness and the Art of Drawing’ by Wendy Ann Greenhalgh.

 When you are ready start to make some simple shapes on the paper – all the time keeping your eyes closed.
 Make lines simply because it feels good to make them and keep your pen moving, keeping your eyes closed and resist the urge to peek no matter what happens.

-Just doodle….just make marks for the joy of it…instinctive and enjoyable.
+Just doodle…just make marks for the joy of it…instinctive and enjoyable.

 When you feel yourself getting tired, perhaps a little bored or feel some tension in your body or hand, change something…

 Keep coming back to the sensation of your hand drawing, brushing against the paper and keep doodling until you hear your signal to stop.
 I use a free on-line meditation bell.
 It’s great!